Bouclier de Brennus: History

-The original design was Coubertin's idea, the trophy consists of a brass shield which includes the arms of USFSA as well as the moto "Ludus Pro Patria" (games for the nation), a plaque which would receive the names of the clubs winning the trophy and finally a wooden support made from ash.
+Standing 1 m high, 75 cm wide, 2.5 cm thick and weighing around 20 kg, the trophy consists of a brass shield which includes the arms of USFSA as well as the moto "Ludus Pro Patria" (Latin for "Games for Motherland"), a plaque which would receive the names of the clubs winning the trophy and finally a wooden support made from ash.

 Because Charles Brennus was also the president of Parisian club SCUF it was decided that this club would be the legal custodian of the trophy.
-Up until today tradition dictates that during the award ceremony that immediately follows the final of the French league, the trophy should be given to the winning team by 2 young players of the SCUF club.
+Up until today tradition dictates that during the award ceremony that immediately follows the final of the French league, the trophy should be given to the winning team by 2 young players of Parisian club Sporting Club Universitaire de France (SCUF).
+Although they are the legal custodian of the trophy, SCUF have never won it.
+The closest the club came was in 1911 and 1913 when it lost the final on both occasions.

 Today

 Like other sporting trophies, the Bouclier de Brennus had a very eventful life and by the end of the 20th century was in battered condition.
-A century of celebrations and resulting mistreatment, including the shield being used as a skateboard on several occasions, had taken its toll.
-Therefore, from 2003 it was decided that the trophy would be restored and kept in a safe place and that a replica would be made and awarded in lieu from then on.
+A century of celebrations and resulting mistreatment, including the shield being used as a tray, skateboard or surfboard on several occasions, had taken its toll.
+Players and rugby union supporters nicknamed it "Le Bout de bois" (French for "The Piece of Wood").
+The original trophy had to be used one last time in 2004 when it was discovered that one of Perpignan's titles was missing from the replica.
+It was therefore decided that the shield would be restored and kept in a safe place; a replica was made and awarded in lieu since 2004.

 The inaugural winner of the trophy was Racing Club de France in 1892.
 Up until 1898 only clubs from Paris could participate in the league; this changed in 1899 when Stade Bordelais (Bordeaux) won the title and became the first club outside of Paris to win the shield.
-As of today 27 clubs have had the honour to see their name engraved on the hallowed trophy.
-Clermont Auvergne were the most recent first-time champions, having won their first title in 2010.
-The most recent champions are Toulouse in 2021, and they have the record of winning titles with twenty-one victories.
+As of today, a total of 28 clubs have had the honour to see their name engraved on the hallowed trophy.
+Montpellier were the most recent first-time champions, having won their first title in 2022.
+The most recent champions are Toulouse in 2023, and they have the record of winning titles with twenty-two victories.

-Total wins
+Winners

+Wins by clubs

-The following clubs have won the Bouclier de Brennus:
+The following clubs have won the title:

+Bold indicates clubs playing in 2023–24 Top 14 season.